I wrote this article in 2017 before Entyce became available. Entyce is now available in the United States.

 In all those cases, it might be wise to closely monitor the pets liver and kidney function until veterinarians understand the long term effects of these drugs better.

 Since capromorelin’s effects are similar in humans, rats and dogs, I see no reason, as yet, why this drug might not have applications in cats as well as dogs.
 In fact, the company stated in one presentation that capromorelin's effects on cats were similar. (ref) Cat process certain medications differently than dogs - particularly those that are modified or eliminated by their livers.
-So I would be exceedingly cautious in off-label uses until we understand this medication better.
+So I would be quite cautious in off-label uses until we understand how this medication works in cats better.
+Go to the cat owner comments page for some feedback I have received on its use in cats.

-When Entyce does become available, I would be quite interested to receive reports of owner using it in their pets; or from anyone else who has information to add.
+When Entyce does become available, [it already is] I would be quite interested to receive reports of owner using it in their pets; or from anyone else who has information to add.
 Based on that, I plan to modify this article accordingly as time goes by.
 So please do contact me.
-I am sure there is still a lot we have to learn.
+I am sure there is still a lot we veterinarians have to learn.
+For instance, one study found that ghrelin, a similar compound to capromorelin, had significant effects on the kidneys of experimental rodents that increase their blood pressure. (ref) Something we would rather not see in pets with kidney issues.
+Yet another studies found that ghrelin protected the kidneys. (ref) Others found it to have positive effects on kidney scaring and inflammation. (ref)